xdrazkov/pb162-hw02-messaging/README.md

 You can consult your seminar teacher to help you set the ```checkstyle.skip``` property in your IDE (or just google it).

 ### Submitting the Assignment
-Follow instructions of your tutor because the procedure to submit your solution may differ based on your seminar group.
+Follow your tutor's instructions because the procedure to submit your solution may differ based on your seminar group.
 However, there are two ways of submission in general:
 * Fork the project, develop your code in a development branch, and finally ask for the merge.
 * Submit ```target/homework02-2023-1.0-SNAPSHOT-sources.jar``` to the homework vault.